Built in 1970, by McDermott Shipyard of Morgan City, Louisiana (hull #162) as the Leslie Foss for the Foss Maritime Company of Seattle, Washington.

-Powered by two EMD 12-645-E2 diesel engines, with Lufkin RHS2524 reduction gears at a ratio of 4.128:1.
-Turning two five bladed 103(in) by 82(in) via Coolidge 9(in) by 30(ft) 7/8(in) shafts.
+Powered by two, EMD 12-645-E2 diesel engines.
+With Lufkin RHS2524 reduction gears, at a ratio of 4.128:1.
+Turning two, five bladed, 103(in) by 82(in), fixed pitch propellers.
 For a rated 3,000 horsepower.

 The tug's electrical service is provided by two, 99kW John Deere generator sets.
 As well as a, third 75kW John Deere auxiliary emergency generator set.
 The tug's capacities are 96,000 gallons of fuel, 1,250 gallons of lube oil, and 6,000 gallons of potable water.